rmjamd/rabbitmq-cache-invalidator/README.md

 connection with the message broker (such as RabbitMQ) and generating a unique ID for each class or component that needs cache invalidation.

-2. Create Message Topic: Once the message bus is set up, you can create a cache topic.
+2. Create a Message Topic: Once the message bus is set up, you can create a cached topic.
 A cache topic represents a specific topic or channel for cache invalidation messages.
 When creating a Message topic, you need to provide the topic name and the data type associated with cache invalidation.